We need £100,000 in a week to save Kira

 Her mum Aud has been dumbfounded by the effort her community has gone to to raise the cash.

-Kira's school, Firhill High in Craiglockhart, has been involved from the start, led mainly by the pupils themselves.
+Kira's school, Firrhill High in Craiglockhart, has been involved from the start, led mainly by the pupils themselves.

 Aud told the BBC Scotland news website: "I'm really overwhelmed by the response by everyone to our appeal.